Stratio/cassandra-lucene-index/README.rst

         lucene TEXT
     );

-We have created a column called *lucene* to link the index queries.
+We have created a column called *lucene* to link the index searches.
 This column will not store data.
 Now you can create a custom Lucene index on it with the following statement:

 .. code-block:: sql